Why choose Wake Plastic Surgery?

-Dr. Stoeckel will provide just as much attention to a bothersome non-cancerous defect on the face as he will to a cancerous one.
-He understands very well how even a small change can make a huge difference for his patients.
-You will find him to be extremely attentive and meticulous about helping you achieve the optimal results in a compassionate and understanding manner.Dr.
-Stoeckel's Skin Lesions Results
+Our board-certified plastic surgeons will provide just as much attention to a bothersome non-cancerous defect on the face as they will to their largest cosmetic surgeries.
+They understand very well how even a small change can make a huge difference for his patients.
+You will find him to be extremely attentive and meticulous about helping you achieve the optimal results in a compassionate and understanding manner.Our Skin Lesions Results

-What are some common skin lesions that Dr. Stoeckel can help remove?
+What are some common skin lesions that our surgeons can help remove?

 Nasal tip intradermal nevus removed with almost no scarring.

 These are extremely common slightly raised “moles” that many patients would like to have removed.
 Some are pigmented and others are not.
 Many patients have these lesions shaved off by other providers and are disappointed when they recur.
 This can be avoided by having a full thickness excision.
 The scarring on the face is usually quite difficult to distinguish.